scottcorgan/nash/README.md

 ## Plugins

 Nash lets you register plugins via the [`register`](#registerplugin-options) method on the cli object.
-This makes it easier to break up your command-line app as it grows.
+This makes it easier to break up your app as it grows.

+YOu can register an array of plugins or a single plugin.
+Each object used to register the plugin must contain a `register` key with the value being the plugin function.
+See below for examples.

+Optionally, you can provide an options object to pass to each plugin.

 **Example of registering a plugin:**